DanielLin9406/DanielLin9406/README.md

 ## 📂 Projects
 ### Full-stack: [Lazy-stock-screener-demo](https://github.com/lazy-stock-screener-demo)
 A US stock screener based on the financial statement from www.sec.gov.
 Design a system from use-case/user story to CI/CD.
 It leverages all the ideas or principles listed in the following: highly decoupled components, event-driven design, and SOLID principles.
 A MVP pattern is in front-end with React Hooks; Using Clean Architecture and DDD best practices with Golang in the back-end; Data pipeline is built on top of Python with various design patterns.
 Everything is containerized with Docker and managed by Kubernetes, while Gitlab CI/CD helped me to deploy this project to the GKE.
+The main project is privated and on gitlab, therefore, only part of this project are demonstrated on github origanization.

 ### Full-stack: [Price Dashboard](https://github.com/DanielLin9406/fullstack-priceDashboard)
 ![](https://camo.githubusercontent.com/7568e4065731762af6316c308f71e03214008b27bd35b20064bc328f17ead31d/68747470733a2f2f692e696d6775722e636f6d2f7241664a4456462e706e67)